Frequently asked questions

 Do you accept insurance?

-Yes, Marworth is in network with many insurance companies and managed care organizations.
-Call our Admissions department, 800-442-7722 to find out more.
+Yes, Marworth is in-network with many insurance companies and managed care organizations.

-What are the qualifications of your alcohol and chemical treatment specialists?
+What are the qualifications of your alcohol and chemical treatment interdisciplinary team?

 Refer to our staff page for profiles on our team of alcohol and chemical dependency treatment experts.
 Marworth is licensed by the Pennsylvania Department of Health Office of Drug and Alcohol Programs and is accredited by the Joint Commission on Accreditation of Healthcare Organizations.
 In addition, Marworth is an entity of the Geisinger Health System, one of the nation’s largest integrated health services organizations, serving more than two million residents throughout central and northeastern Pennsylvania